 - Working Tax Credit

-Universal Credit is gradually being rolled out across the country.
-Universal Credit was introduced in Doncaster from 28 September 2015 for new claims from most single people seeking work who would have previously claimed Jobseeker’s Allowance.
-Since 11 October 2017 it has been rolled out to all other groups making a new claim in Doncaster and from then eligibility to claim Housing Benefit has been limited.
-Currently only the following groups will be eligible to claim Housing Benefit:
+Universal Credit was gradually rolled out across the country and was introduced in Doncaster from 28 September 2015 for new claims from most single people seeking work who would have previously claimed Jobseeker’s Allowance.
+From 11 October 2017 it applied to all other groups making a new claim in Doncaster and from then eligibility to claim Housing Benefit has been limited.
+Currently only the following will be eligible to claim Housing Benefit:

 - If they are the qualifying age to claim Pension Credit*, or

-- They are living in supported or exempt accommodation.
+- They are living in supported or exempt accommodation, or

 If the above do not apply; they need to claim Universal Credit to help with their rent.
 There is more information about claiming on the Gov.uk Universal Credit page.